jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The shelters are now homes with woven palm tree roofs and earth walls.
 Each has a mattress and a stove area for any cold nights.
 Thank the gods no more have passed since fire was brought to the village.

-Instead they've cooked crabs, drank fresh water, and had too many fruits to count.
+Instead they've cooked crabs, drank fresh water, fruits.
+The planters have ever started to til land and plant their crops.

 But the resources are limited.
 They always are.
-The group must keep exploring, and now you were chosen to complete the next vital stage.
+The group must keep exploring, and now must complete the next vital stage.
 You are not the strongest warrior, not the most skilled navigator, but you can remember well.
+You are the geographer.

 "You are the best"
 "I like bird eggs.
 Find the nests!"